punk-security/dnsReaper/README.md

   > digitalocean - Scan multiple domains by fetching them from Digital Ocean
   > file - Read domains from a file (or folder of files), one per line
   > godaddy - Scan multiple domains by fetching them from GoDaddy
+  > googlecloud - Scan multiple domains by fetching them from Google Cloud
   > projectdiscovery - Scan multiple domains by fetching them from ProjectDiscovery
   > securitytrails - Scan multiple domains by fetching them from Security Trails
   > single - Scan a single domain by providing a domain on the commandline